Axway/api-builder-docs/content/en/docs/updates/2021_12_17_update_to_remove_request_module.md

 In the [Caracas](/docs/release_notes/caracas) release of {{% variables/apibuilder_prod_name %}}, we released a new major version of the [{{% variables/apibuilder_prod_name %}} CLI](/docs/developer_guide/cli).
 This version removes the dependency on [`request`](https://www.npmjs.com/package/request) in new projects.
 While `request` is still fully functional, the library has been deprecated and has a [CVE](https://nvd.nist.gov/vuln/detail/CVE-2021-3918) reported against one of it dependencies.
 Note that `request` itself does not make use of the vulnerable code, but security scans will still emit warnings.

-We made a breaking change to the CLI, upgrading it to the latest version of the [{{% variables/company_name.md }} CLI](https://docs.axway.com/bundle/axwaycli-open-docs/page/docs/index.html), v3.1.0, and requires the minimum Node.js (>= 12.17).
+We made a breaking change to the CLI, upgrading it to the latest version of the [{{% variables/company_name %}} CLI](https://docs.axway.com/bundle/axwaycli-open-docs/page/docs/index.html), v3.1.0, and requires the minimum Node.js (>= 12.17).
 In the new version of the CLI, new projects are now created which have a dependency of [`got`](https://www.npmjs.com/package/got) instead of `request`.
-This dependency is used for making HTTP requests to {{% variables/apibuilder_prod_name %}} to test APIs in unit tests.
+This dependency is used for making HTTP requests to {{% variables/apibuilder_prod_name %}} to test your application's APIs.

 ## How does this impact my service